Partial-wave analysis

 Partial-wave analysis, in the context of quantum mechanics, refers to a technique for solving scattering problems by decomposing each wave into its constituent angular-momentum components and solving using boundary conditions.
+Partial wave analysis is typically useful for low energy scattering where only a few angular momentum components dominate.
+At high energy, where scattering is weak, an alternative called the Born approximation is used.

 Preliminary scattering theory

-The following description follows the canonical way of introducing elementary scattering theory.
 A steady beam of particles scatters off a spherically symmetric potential $V(r)$, which is short-ranged, so that for large distances $r \to \infty$, the particles behave like free particles.
-In principle, any particle should be described by a wave packet, but we instead describe the scattering of a plane wave $\exp(ikz)$ traveling along the z axis, since wave packets can be expanded in terms of plane waves, and this is mathematically simpler.
+The incoming beam is assumed to be a collimated plane wave $\exp(ikz)$ traveling along the z axis.
 Because the beam is switched on for times long compared to the time of interaction of the particles with the scattering potential, a steady state is assumed.
 This means that the stationary Schrödinger equation for the wave function $\Psi(\mathbf r)$ representing the particle beam should be solved: